 Planning court work, JR and injunctions

-During 2016 Stephanie established a particularly busy practice in obtaining High Court injunctions on behalf of local authorities.
-Stephanie was successful in obtaining every injunction sought including seeking to halt the creation of Gypsy and Traveller sites and prevent unauthorised works to listed buildings.
+Stephanie has a particularly busy practice in obtaining High Court injunctions on behalf of local authorities.
+Stephanie has thus far been successful in obtaining every injunction sought including seeking to halt the creation of Gypsy and Traveller sites and prevent unauthorised works to listed buildings.